 How to Store and Reheat Extras

-- Fridge: Let your soup cool to room temperature, then ladle it into airtight containers and store it in the fridge for up to 5 days.
+• Fridge: Ladle cooled soup into airtight containers and store it in the fridge for up to 5 days.

-- Freezer: If you want to freeze the soup, ladle it into freezer-safe, airtight containers and store it in the freezer for up to 3 months.
+• Freezer: Spoon the soup into freezer-safe, airtight containers and store it in the freezer for up to 3 months.
 Make sure you leave at least 1 inch of space at the top of your container so that the soup has room to expand as it freezes.
-Thaw overnight in the fridge when you’re ready to eat some.
+Thaw overnight in the fridge when you’re ready.

-- Reheat: When you’re ready to reheat, simply ladle the desired amount into a small pot and reheat over a medium-low flame until warmed through.
+• Reheat: Add the desired amount into a small pot and reheat over a medium-low flame until warmed through.
 You can also reheat single servings in microwave-safe bowls.
 Once hot, toast up some bread and finish the soup as described in the recipe below.

 This easy French onion soup recipe is made with perfectly caramelized onions and a few other simple ingredients.
 It’s full of flavor and one of the coziest cool-weather meals around!